anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 12) Edit the previously created Voice Monkey device

-Add the values of the Presets in the Prest ID Yes and Preset ID No fields
+Add the values of the presets in the Prest ID Yes and Preset ID No fields

 # In the Indigo Alexa Plugin